Ijaz Shah – the right man for Afghan peace process

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-ISLAMABAD: Pakistani officials have said the newly-appointed Interior Minister Ijaz Shah is an expert on Afghanistan as he had worked on the issue when the US war on terrorism was at its peak in early 21st century.
+ISLAMABAD: Pakistani officials have said that newly-appointed Interior Minister Ijaz Shah is an expert on Afghanistan as he had worked on the issue when the US war on terrorism was on its peak in early 21st century.

+Elected MNA from Nankana Sahib, Ijaz Shah is a former spy chief and close ally of Pervez Musharraf who has long been accused of deep ties to militant groups.

+The appointment of retired Brigadier Ijaz Shah has been heavily criticised by the opposition Pakistan People’s Party (PPP), whose slain former leader Benazir Bhutto regarded him as a deadly enemy.

 The sweeping cabinet reshuffle comes as Pakistan is trying to attract foreign investment and present itself as a reformed country.
 But critics say the inclusion of an “old school” figure such as Shah in the government shows little has changed.